AntirWiki/Antir/content/Campaigns/Shattered Past/People/Cianan of Antir.md

 # Abilities
 Cianan is a master of animancy, the magic of soul manipulation.
 He is able to cast his own soul temporarily from his body, giving him control of specially made puppets.
 He is also able to manipulate the souls of others, causing confusion, altered motor and sensory function, or spiritual damage.

-The spells he learned from [[Kyrillos]]' tome, which had been altered by [[The Autumn King]], let his soul regrow missing parts.
+The spells he learned from [[Kyrillos]]' tome, which had been altered by the [[Autumn King|Lord of Gilded Leaves]], let his soul regrow missing parts.
 This allowed him to safely split his soul and implant parts in others, where those parts would grow and grant him control over that person.
 He only used this ability to its full potential on his husband, Hemlocke, and briefly on the [[dragon]] [[Dilitrius]] during the Siege of Alturon.

 Prophets of [[The Veil]] have seen visions of a being known as the Phantom King that had spiritual control over the entire population of Antir.
 Striking similarities have been noted between this creature's abilities and those of King Cianan.